sydneyrenee/Thea-Code/README.md

 Whether you’re seeking a flexible coding partner, a system architect, or specialized roles like a QA engineer or product manager, Thea Code can help you build software more efficiently.

 Check out the [CHANGELOG](CHANGELOG.md) for detailed updates and fixes.

+> **Note**: Thea Code is a fork of Roo Code.
+We'd like to express our special thanks to the Roo Code team for their excellent work which served as the foundation for this project.

 ---